PostHog/posthog.com/contents/blog/posthog-marketing.md

 ### Things we don't measure.

 As much as possible, we like to measure outcomes, not activity.
-That's why we don't track bounce rate, for example – it's not auseful metric!
+That's why we don't track bounce rate, for example – it's not a useful metric!
 Neither, to a lesser extent, are popular web metrics like 'time on page' or 'session duration'.
 Unless you're a social network or publisher, what does the time someone spends on your website actually tell you?
 Nothing, so we don't measure it.
 Instead, we measure outcomes, which is what our next dashboard is all about.

-## Content Marketing Effectiveness
+## Content marketing effectiveness

 This dashboard dives deeper into the impact of specific pages.
 It's built around a metric we call 'Showed Intent', though you could rename this 'Engaged Users' or any other euphemism you prefer.